-Okay, so we’ve taken impressions of your teeth, created a 3D image, delivered your first series of custom-made clear aligners, and now you’re on your way to a priceless smile.
+Okay, so we’ve taken a 3D image of your teeth, delivered your first series of custom-made clear aligners, and now you’re on your way to a priceless smile.
 Now, you may ask yourself: How do I clean my Invisalign aligners?

 Proper upkeep and good oral hygiene are essential for keeping your Invisalign aligners clean, invisible, and odor-free.
 Although Invisalign allows for aligners to be removed for eating and drinking, failing to clean your trays properly afterwards can result in discoloration and a buildup of bacteria.

 Luckily, keeping your smile bright is both easy and affordable.
-Here’s a list of Do’s and Don’ts that will help you keep your aligners clean and crystal clear:
+Here’s a list of Do’s and Don’ts for invisalign care:

 - Rinse your aligners when you remove them.
 Dry saliva and plaque create a perfect breeding ground for foul smelling bacteria.